fnalways/terminus-docs/docs/manual/concepts/account.md

 # Olares account

-Each Olares Account corresponds to an [Olares ID](olares-id.md), which consists of a local name and a domain name.
+Each Olares account corresponds to an [Olares ID](olares-id.md), which consists of a local name and a domain name.
 At the same time, each Olares belongs to one Domain.
 Therefore, Olares users such as `alice@olares.com` will use the local name, `alice`, in the Olares OS.

 This document covers concepts and designs related to account system in Olares.